British Universities and Colleges Sport

-British Universities and Colleges Sport (BUCS; /ˈbʌks/) is the governing body for higher education sport in the United Kingdom.
+British Universities and Colleges Sport (BUCS; /ˈbʌks/) is the governing body for sport in higher education in the United Kingdom.
 The FISU described it as "one of the most well rounded and developed university sport programmes in the world".

 Founded in 2008, BUCS is responsible for organising 54 inter-university sports in the United Kingdom, as well as representative teams for the FISU World University Championships and the FISU World University Games.
 It is a membership organisation of over 160 universities and colleges, with over 6,000 teams competing across 850 national and regional leagues.
 More than 100,000 students compete in BUCS competitions and events each year and more than 400 qualified for the FISU World University Games in 2025.
 Anne, Princess Royal, is the patron of BUCS.

 Loughborough is the most successful university in the history of BUCS, leading the points table in each of its 14 seasons held since 2008–09; Bath, Leeds Beckett, Birmingham, Durham, and Nottingham have all finished as runners-up.
 The 2019–20 season was suspended and voided due to the COVID-19 pandemic, and the 2020–21 season was cancelled.

 History

 Background (1827–1919)

 The first governing body for university sport was established in 1919, although varsity matches—such as the Boat Race (pictured in 1932)—date back to 1827.

 Varsity matches between universities in the United Kingdom—particularly between Cambridge and Oxford—date back to the inaugural University Match in cricket in 1827 and the first Boat Race in 1829, which arose from their associations with public schools.
-The first modern athletics clubs in the world were founded at Cambridge in 1857, followed by Oxford in 1860; they organised The Cambridge and Oxford Athletic Games from 1864 onwards.
+The first modern athletics clubs in the world were founded at Cambridge in 1857, followed by Oxford in 1860; they organised the first Inter-'Varsity Sports, also called The Cambridge and Oxford Athletic Games, from 1864 onwards.
 The Scottish Varsity match in rugby union between St Andrews and Edinburgh is the oldest varsity match in the world in a code of football, having been first played in the 1860s.
 (Note: The Oxford–Cambridge varsity matches in rugby union and association football were first held in 1872 and 1874, respectively; the first intercollegiate football game in the United States was held in 1869.)
 The Oxford vs Cambridge women's University Match in (field) hockey was first played in 1895, the oldest women's varsity match in the world.